Updated: Dec. 9, 2024

 The essence of testing is asking key audience members to complete tasks and then monitoring how they go about it.
 This testing yields unbiased feedback about the user friendliness of the features you’re testing, which can help you improve those features and user experience.
 (Read about best practices for user testing.)

 Interactivity makes user testing especially valuable.
-Users will give their opinions in focus groups; testing gives you the hard data of how they actually interact with your website or other digital materials.
+Users will give their opinions in focus groups; testing gives you the hard data of how they actually interact with your website or other digital assets.
 You’re not asking them to remember what they did the last time they visited your site; you’re seeing them interact with the site in real time right now.

 When we think about user testing, we think first of navigation and functionality, but we should think more broadly.
 User testing can gather a wide range of impact data.